mistersquiish/Twitter-Sentiment-Analysis/README.md

 ## Walkthrough

-1. Generate the classifiers based on the Twitter dataset (generate_classifiers.py).
+1) Generate the classifiers based on the Twitter dataset (generate_classifiers.py).

-    a.
-Downloaded Ibrahim Naji's Twitter Sentiment Analysis Training Corpus to train with (Only used 10,000 tweets).
+    1. Downloaded Ibrahim Naji's Twitter Sentiment Analysis Training Corpus to train with (Only used 10,000 tweets).
-    b.
-Read in the Twitter dataset
+    2. Read in the Twitter dataset
-    c.
-Used NLTK's word_tokenize function to tokenize the words in the tweet.
+    3. Used NLTK's word_tokenize function to tokenize the words in the tweet.
-    d.
-Get the features set of the Twitter dataset (top 3000 words that appear) and parse each tweet leaving only words that appear in the feature set.
+    4. Get the features set of the Twitter dataset (top 3000 words that appear) and parse each tweet leaving only words that appear in the feature set.
-    e.
-Train the classifiers using the feature set.
+    5. Train the classifiers using the feature set.
 Ran NLTK's Naive Bayes algorithm and Scikit-learn's Multinomial NB, Bernoulli NB, Linear SVC, Nu SVC, and Logistic Regression.
-    f.
-Pickle dataset used and classiers.
+    6. Pickle dataset used and classiers.
 (Pi)

     *Screenshot of the Twitter dataset used to train classifiers*
     <img src='twitter_dataset_screenshot.png' title='Screenshot of twitter dataset' width='' alt='Screenshot of dataset' />

-2. Test the classifier with the gun dataset (test_gun_dataset.py).
+2) Test the classifier with the gun dataset (test_gun_dataset.py).

-    a.
-Read in the Twitter gun related dataset which we will test the classifiers on (retrieved using DiscoverText and Sifter).
+    1. Read in the Twitter gun related dataset which we will test the classifiers on (retrieved using DiscoverText and Sifter).
-    b.
-Create a feature set and then a testing set (same as what we did previously in step 1).
+    2. Create a feature set and then a testing set (same as what we did previously in step 1).
-    c.
-Run the NLTK.classify.accuracy function.
+    3. Run the NLTK.classify.accuracy function.

     *Screenshot of the classifiers accuracy*
     <img src='test_classifiers_screenshot.png' title='Screenshot of test classifiers' width='' alt='Screenshot of test classifiers' />